Plant DetailShow Menu

 Description

-Carex is a genus with over 2,000 species of grass-like perennial plants called sedges found all over the world.
-It is in the Cyperaceae or sedge family and is often known as true sedges.
-The name Carex is Latin for "cutter" in reference to the sharp triangular stem edges found on most members of this genus.
+This is a genus with over 2,000 species of grass-like perennial plants called sedges found all over the world.
+It is in the sedge family (Cyperaceae) and is often known as true sedges.
+The Genus name is Latin for "cutter" refering to the sharp triangular stem edges found on most members of this genus.

 Additional Carex Images at Juniper Level Botanic Garden